 - the purity of the drug

-There are a number of ways to test for the presence of molly.
+There are several ways to test for the presence of molly.
 Some drug tests, including their detection windows, are as follows:

 However, some samples can still show the presence of molly’s metabolites on days 5 and 6 after ingestion.